 166, which sounds like the premise of some awful hentai.

 The chilling tone of SCP-1981 becomes less scary when you read the excerpts, which are so nonsensical that it's hard not to laugh.
 The fact that SCP-1981-1 looks like a hand flipping the bird doesn't help matters.

 25% of casualties among soldiers sent to explore 835 were due to "aspiration of vomit" and suits were specially designed with equipment to counter any further deaths by said cause.
 They had to specially design diving suits so that when people vomited in them out of sheer disgust, they wouldn't drown in their own vomit and die.

-which are funny if not childish.
-Then we have SCP-682-J, which are his drawings of SCP-682 and his versions of it's descripton.
+Nightmare Fuel Station Attendant: Junior Researcher James, who's implied to be Dr. Bright's son.
+Two of his SCP's , SCP-789-J and SCP-078-J, which are funny if not childish.
+Then we have SCP-682-J, which are his drawings of SCP-682 and his versions of its description.
 One of the picture is SCP-682 eating a researcher.
-Accidental Nightmare Fuel at it's finest.

 Humorous "Added notes" regarding why the Doctors are no longer able/allowed to do so-and-so or a humorous event happening (often with commentary along the lines of "Seriously, what the hell, people?") can lighten up otherwise dark articles.
 Note that, humorous addenda are increasingly frowned upon, precisely because of this trope.

 Reading the entry for a genuinely frightening SCP can have its impact taken away when you move on to an indestructible pizza box.

 While we're on the topic of SCP-173 the little copyright notice on the bottom of the page can really kill the willing supsension of disbelief.